 IP multimedia applications may require to be provisioned and configured by users and operators.
-Since the source and variety of IP multimedia applications are not standardised, the specific feature codes to provision, enable and configure IP multimedia applications cannot be standardised either.
-Thus there are no requirements on the network capabilities to support provisioning and configuration for specific IP multimedia applications.
+Since the source and variety of IP multimedia applications may not be standardised, the specific feature codes to provision, enable and configure IP multimedia applications may not be standardised either.